anira-project/anira/docs/sphinx/contributing.rst

 Code Style
 ~~~~~~~~~~

 Formatting and linting are enforced by ``.clang-format``, ``.clang-tidy`` and ``.clangd`` in the repository root; the CMake modules under ``cmake/tanh/`` (platform detection, the symbol-export policy and its CTest check, git versioning, sanitizers, googletest/benchmark, Apple defaults, CPack, install RPATHs) are the build-side counterpart.
 None of these files are **maintained in anira**: they are shared across the tanh-lab projects and installed verbatim from a pinned release of `tanh-tooling <https://github.com/tanh-lab/tanh-tooling>`_ (the canonical copies live in its ``clang/`` and ``cmake/`` directories).
-Do not edit them by hand and do not add files to ``cmake/tanh/`` — the ``clang_check`` CI job re-downloads the pinned release and fails if the committed files differ.
+Do not edit them by hand and do not add files to ``cmake/tanh/`` — the ``tooling-config`` job in ``lint.yml`` (a merge-queue job) re-downloads the pinned release and fails if the committed files differ.
 The tanh-lib anira fetches carries its own copy of the modules, so anira and the pinned tanh-lib must move to the same tanh-tooling tag together.

-To update to a newer tanh-tooling release, run its installer with the new tag, commit the rewritten files, and bump the ``ref`` (and the workflow version) in ``.github/workflows/clang_check.yml`` to the same tag in the same commit:
+To update to a newer tanh-tooling release, run its installer with the new tag, commit the rewritten files, and bump the ``ref`` (and the workflow version) in ``.github/workflows/lint.yml`` to the same tag in the same commit:

 .. code-block:: bash